Intro-to-CS-Bootcamp/ics_bc_s18/helper_docs/git_overview.md

 ### Useful Commands

+**Note: Please do NOT make edits directly on the Github website.** If you edit a repo simultaneously at two places, you will (usually) get a merge conflict.
+Those are not nice.
+Believe me.

+That said, you may go on the website to make sure that you've pushed successfully, to view your code if you're not on your computer, look at your commit history, etc.

+The following commands are all done in your terminal (or if you use Windows, either Gitbash or command prompt).

 #### You Will Need These

 `git status`: Tells you what status your local git files are in.
 Files changes can be: